torvalds/linux/Documentation/admin-guide/media/faq.rst

 	This is what a TV user would call "channel".
 So, in order to avoid confusion, we're calling *transponders* as the physical channel on this FAQ, and *services* for the logical channel.
-     2. The LinuxTV community maintains some Wiki pages with contain a lot of information related to the media subsystem.
+     2. The GNU/LinuxTV community maintains some Wiki pages with contain a lot of information related to the media subsystem.
 If you don't find an answer for your needs here, it is likely that you'll be able to get something useful there.
 It is hosted